ikigai-github/accountun/packages/cli/README.md

 └─ Done in xx.xx s
 ```

-If your wallet doesn't yet have dust you can request funds from the [Testnet Faucet|https://midnight.network/test-faucet] with the wllet address printed above.
+If your wallet doesn't yet have dust you can request funds from the [Testnet Faucet|https://midnight.network/test-faucet] with the wallet address printed above.

 4. Deploy the contract